 Let’s say you are going to remain nomadic.
 You could approach someone who is in a location like the ideal one we have already spoken of.
 You could tell them of your nomadic plans and ask them if you can set your range up close to them.

 Try to sell the team work aspect.
 You can run security/early warning patrols and posts.
 You may be able to hunt larger game to share and trade with them.
 If you are a lone wolf, shooting large game will be a waste, most of the time.
-You would be stupid to shoot something too big – but – if you could trade most of that meat for vegetables or something, everybody wins.
+You would be a bad idea to shoot something too big – but – if you could trade most of that meat for vegetables or something, everybody wins.

 If you are a team of lone wolf nomads or small teams you could work in a similar way, providing security to each other and sharing plentiful hunts to reduce wastage.